2020 AFF Championship

-The 2020 AFF Championship (officially AFF Suzuki Cup 2020 for sponsorship reasons) was the 13th edition of the AFF Championship, the football championship of nations affiliated to the ASEAN Football Federation (AFF), the 7th and the last edition under the name AFF Suzuki Cup.
+The 2020 AFF Championship (officially AFF Suzuki Cup 2020 for sponsorship reasons) was the 13th edition of the AFF Championship, the football championship of nations affiliated to the ASEAN Football Federation (AFF), the 7th and the last edition sponsored by Suzuki.

 The final tournament was originally scheduled to run from 23 November to 31 December 2020.
 However, the tournament was postponed and rescheduled at least twice due to the COVID-19 pandemic; the tournament was first rescheduled to run from 11 April to 8 May 2021 and the schedule later pushed backed further to 5 December 2021 to 1 January 2022.
 Singapore was chosen as host of the tournament in a centralised location.

 Vietnam were the defending champions, but were eliminated by their rivals, Thailand in the semi-finals.
 Thailand won the tournament by a 6–2 victory in the two-legged final against Indonesia to secure their sixth title.